DavideColabove/TFCD-takehome/README.md

 4. Cheaper event ticket pricing: we could lower the ticket price to attract more people but still stay within the budget by selling drinks' chips

 It has some downsides but I still believe it was a great idea;

+Fast forward again to tuesday nov.
+19 2024
+The release day has finally come, and let me say it was overwhelmingly good, but - as a software developer - I like to talk about pure data: 31% of the partecipants target has been reached in the first 24 hours.
+31% on the first day is well over a quarter of target 42 day prior to the event date is just crazy;
+just shy of 30% of the budget target have been reached;
+male/female% target was just above the target;

+I want to take this part of the blog to thank everyone who helped us spreading our Instagram content over their profiles, - data again - around 30 people reposted our Instagram story and this was a great audience boost:
+at this point of the story we had just 100 followers on the event account but our stories reached over 4500 people, that's crazy too.

+## 💡 Takehomes 🧠